Michael Kim (businessman): Career

-Kim began his career as a mergers and acquisitions banker at Goldman Sachs after completing his MBA at Harvard.
+Kim began his career as a mergers and acquisitions banker at Goldman Sachs.
 In 1995, he joined Salomon Smith Barney, where he became a managing director and COO of Asia-Pacific Investment Banking.
-He later joined the Carlyle Group as a president of Carlyle Asia until 2005.
+He later joined the Carlyle Group as president of Carlyle Asia until 2005.

 Kim left Carlyle to found MBK Partners in 2005, which has since grown to over $30 billion in assets under management, raising $6.5 billion for its most recent Fund V, becoming the largest independent private equity firm in Asia.
-MBK Partners was named one of Time's World's Best Companies of 2024.
+Under Kim's leadership, MBK Partners was named one of Time's World's Best Companies of 2024.